bmazzarol/Icicle/Icicle.Docs/articles/performance.md

 It adds the following overhead,

 1. A task scope is allocated
-2. A task scope allocates a concurrent queue
+   1. A task scope allocates a concurrent queue
+   2. A task scope allocates a run handle
-3. Each child task allocates a handle and a place in the concurrent queue
+2. Each child task allocates a handle and a place in the concurrent queue
-4. A task scope run allocates a cancellation token source
+3. A task scope run allocates,
+   1. a cancellation token source
-5. A task scope run allocates an enumerator
+   2. an enumerator

 Compared with a simple Task.WhenAll it produces the following,